 She has a bachelor in French language and literature, master’s degree in Teaching French as a Foreign/Second Language (Thesis: rethinking the class in an interactive approach to make the learning process of communication in a foreign language more efficient.)

-She has taught French for 8 years and 5 countries; with Students between 1 and 87 years old, in language schools, university, primary school, companies… She enjoys working with different sorts of students although she is best known for being very good at teaching little ones!
+She has taught French for more than 10 years and 5 countries; with Students between 1 and 87 years old, in language schools, university, primary school, companies… She enjoys working with different sorts of students although she is best known for being very good at teaching little ones!

 She is qualified by her students as dynamic, motivated and motivating, outgoing, and dedicated.